mihaitabraes/mihaitabraes/README.md

-Hi, I’m Mihaita Braes 👋
+Hi, I'm Mihaita Braes 👋

-I’ve always been drawn to where technology meets creativity.
-I studied Electronics Engineering, spent the last five years in Product Management (mostly Fintech and SaaS), and now I’m rekindling my technical side through web development.
+I studied Telecommunications Engineering, spent 6+ years in Product Management across fintech and mobile, and I'm now going deeper into the technical layers that actually interest me most — Data Science, AI, and cloud architecture.

-🎯 What I’m Doing Here
+🎯 What I'm Doing Here

-Learning modern full-stack development with a focus on frontend and visual design.
-I love building interfaces that feel intuitive and look beautiful — it’s where my technical and artistic sides overlap.
+Building at the intersection of product thinking and data.
+I'm not here to collect certificates — I'm here to understand how data products actually work from the inside, so I can build and lead them better.

 Current Focus:

-•	⚛️ React and JavaScript

-•	🎨 Tailwind CSS for styling that brings interfaces to life

-•	🧩 Full-stack architecture — understanding how systems work end-to-end

-•	🌌 Three.js for rich, interactive visual experiences
+🐍 Python — Pandas, NumPy, data manipulation and analysis 📊 Data Science fundamentals — statistics, probability, experimentation 🤖 AI & LLM integration — agentic workflows, RAG, MCP ☁️ Cloud & data infrastructure — AWS, Databricks ecosystem

-🧠 What You’ll Find
+🧠 What You'll Find

-Personal projects, learning experiments, and whatever I’m curious about at the moment.
-First project: a family budgeting app that doesn’t make you want to close it immediately.

-💬 This is my learning journal, not a portfolio.
-Everything here is a work in progress.
+Personal projects, data experiments, and AI-powered tools.
+Everything here reflects a genuine curiosity about how data and AI can drive better product decisions.

+💬 This is a working journal of someone who already ships products and is now going deeper into the data layer that powers them.